 - Marriott has a huge global footprint, with over 8,000 properties worldwide

-- You can earn up to 30 elite nights per year with Marriott’s co-branded credit cards, as I earn this by having the the Marriott Bonvoy Business® American Express® Card (review) and Marriott Bonvoy Brilliant™ American Express® Card (review), and that gets me 60% of the way to Platinum status; you could then earn Platinum status by staying just 20 nights, which shouldn’t be too tough for most
+- You can earn up to 40 elite nights per year with Marriott’s co-branded credit cards, as I earn this by having the the Marriott Bonvoy Business® American Express® Card (review) and Marriott Bonvoy Brilliant® American Express® Card (review), and that gets me Platinum status along with move than 50% of the way to Titanium status.

 Meanwhile the cons of Marriott Bonvoy include: